Misuse of Technology Resources and the Internet:

 Students are advised and warned that graffiti and slang may be part of the "gang culture".
 Engaging in the above-described behavior identifies one as a gang member.
 This may trigger the above consequences.

 Bus service is a privilege and not a right.
 Because misconduct on the bus places others at risk of injury, discipline guidelines will be enforced strictly.
 Students must remain seated and orderly on the bus.
 Consequences for bus misconduct may include:

 - Suspension from the bus for an appropriate period of time, and/or suspension from school

 - Additional days added to the student's DAEP assignment

-District policy prohibits the use of any electronic communications device by students during the school day.
+Cell phones are not allowed at the Pathways Learning Center.
+Staff members cannot “hold” a cell phone for a student.
 The policy provides that such devices are to be confiscated, and returned to the parent after a $15.00 handling fee is assessed.
 The parent must retrieve the device within 30 days.

 Compliance With Directives:

 All students must comply immediately with any adult request, directive, or instruction.
 Students who fail to comply are insubordinate and may face severe discipline, including suspension and expulsion.